gremlin/field-solutions/gremlin-ocp4-mc/README.md

 # What is this?
-Gremlin Chaos Engineering Platform (https://www.gremlin.com/) is a way to help test your Kubernetes cluster to determine its resiliance by doing nasty things to it.
+Gremlin Chaos Engineering Platform (https://www.gremlin.com/) is a way to help test your Kubernetes cluster to determine its resilience through controlled failures and experiments.

 Red Hat® OpenShift® is a hybrid cloud, enterprise Kubernetes application platform.
 The current release is OpenShift Container Platform 4.x (OCP 4.x)